sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-05-11-Spring IoC.md

 * String[] getAliases(String)

 # ApplicationContext container
-This is more towards enterprise implementations, It has many extensible feature like AOP, Databases, logging, etc. It contains all the funcationality of BeanFactory as well.
+This is more towards enterprise implementations, It has many extensible feature like AOP, Databases, logging, etc. It contains all the functionality of BeanFactory as well.
 It's an interface "org.springframework.context.ApplicationContext";

 ## Common implementation are,